top of page

 Considering Alternative Employment Options

 It’s essential to consider alternative employment options for employees affected by redundancies or restructures.
-Not only does it demonstrate that you value their contribution and skills, but it also increases the chances of retaining good talent within your organisation and meets an employer’s responsibility to mitigate redundancies whenever possible.
+Not only does it demonstrate that you value their contribution and skills, but it also increases the chances of retaining good talent within your organisation and meets the employer’s responsibility to mitigate redundancies whenever possible.

 Alternative employment options could include exploring job-sharing arrangements, secondments, or flexible working arrangements that could help retain employees in different roles or areas of the business, or wider group.